 \section{`Multiplicative direct image' and a homotopy formula}

 Consider a (super)manifold $M$ and the direct product $M\times I$ where $I=[0,1]$.
 Let $\mathfrak{g}$ be a Lie superalgebra with a Lie supergroup $G$.

 \begin{rem} The Lie superalgebra $\mathfrak{g}$ may be finite-dimensional, but not necessarily.
 Of course, for infinite-dimensional algebras, interesting for applications, the existence of a corresponding supergroup $G$ and of multiplicative integrals, see below, need to be established in each concrete case.
+One particular class of examples to which considerations of this paper readily apply, consists of groups (or supergroups) of transformations of a supermanifold.
 As mentioned above, in the sequel we use the notation mimicking the case of matrix algebras and matrix groups, but everything makes sense in the abstract setting. \end{rem}

 We shall define a map